 While a lot of people swear by this as their archiving tool of choice, others sometimes believe it is not as secure as it should be.
 This can be easily altered, however, with secure software which locks folders on your computer that contain the documents so they can’t be deleted or removed, accidentally or otherwise.

-Document scanning is also relatively cheap, depending on the amount of documents you have, with some projects completed for as little as a penny per sheet.
+Document scanning is also relatively cheap, depending on the number of documents you have, with some projects completed for as little as a penny per sheet.

 So, what exactly is scan on demand?
 Well, your scanning company will store your documents, usually for very low rates to compete with document storage companies, and when you wish to have a document digitised and sent over to you for use, you simply call or email the company to request it.

 A lot of companies are choosing this option as sustainable middle ground between the other two document storage choices.
 It does of course come with a storage cost, but the fact that you can request a file at any time and get a digital copy back to you, makes it a better choice than standard storage for many.
 After that you choose if you want to keep the paper copies or have them destroyed.
 When using this choice, make sure that the company can offer a quick turnaround of the scan on demand to ensure you are getting a better service than traditional document storage.
 A reasonable document request time for a digital file should be around 48 hours.

 Each document storage option brings its own advantages which may suit your company best.
 If you would like some more information on the range of document storage services we offer here at Pearl Scan, fill in a no obligation quote form or by phoning 0161 832 7991.